Checkmarx/kics-github-action/README.md

 In order to run the Databricks and NIFCloud queries, use the `--experimental-queries` flag when running KICS.

-And official documentation page <a href="https://docs.kics.io">docs.kics.io</a>
+Official documentation page <a href="https://docs.kics.io">docs.kics.io</a>

-And ensure that you're using the <a href="https://github.com/Checkmarx/kics-github-action/releases">latest KICS Github Action release</a> when creating a workflow.
+Ensure that you're using the <a href="https://github.com/Checkmarx/kics-github-action/releases">latest KICS Github Action release</a> when creating a workflow.

 ## Inputs